-Eleven occurrences were forwarded to other enforcement agencies for investigation, in accordance with established Memorandum of Understanding agreements; 43 of these occurrences resulted in administrative actions such as:
+Two occurrences were forwarded to other enforcement agencies for investigation, in accordance with established Memorandum of Understanding agreements; 77 of these occurrences resulted in administrative actions such as:

-- The submission of a corporate management plan or a root cause analysis that deals with a non-compliance issue; - The submission of outstanding documents, notifications, or reports; and - Required donations to academic or environmental organizations.
+- The submission of a corporate management plan or a root cause analysis that deals with a non-compliance issue. - The submission of outstanding documents, notifications, or reports. - Required donations to academic or environmental organizations.

-Official warnings were issued to the oil and gas operator in 22 occurrences, and 26 occurrences led to prosecutions in the form of tickets and convictions.
-The vast majority of these tickets were issued for violations under the Water Act and the EMA.
+Official warnings were issued to the oil and gas operator in 21 occurrences, and 30 occurrences led to prosecutions in the form of tickets and convictions.
+The vast majority of these tickets were issued for violations under the Water Act and the Environmental Management Act, specified enactment to the Commission.
 As outlined in Figure 7, waste and contamination issues are the most frequently investigated occurrences.
 These include solid, liquid and gaseous waste related investigations.
 Trespass investigations include many types of trespass, including those resulting from lease, access, and pipeline construction.
 Documentary non-compliance includes occurrences such as failing to submit any required regulatory documents related to the oil and gas industry.
-In regard to water use, due to the increased water demand resulting from shale and tight sand development technologies, the Commission closely monitors industry water use with most non-compliance instances being handled by enforcement staff.
+In regard to water use, due to the increased water demand resulting from shale and tight sand development technologies, the Commission closely monitors industry water use with most noncompliance instances being handled by enforcement staff.

-In addition to those other enforcement items listed in Table 11, Commission enforcement officers issued 20 compliance orders resulting in 97 enforcement actions during the 2008/09 fiscal year.
+In addition to those other enforcement items listed in Table 11, Commission enforcement officers issued 18 compliance orders resulting in 106 enforcement actions during the 2009/10 fiscal year.
 A complete list of the enforcement actions resulting from these compliance orders is provided in Appendix B.

 Enforcement Action Fiscal Year

-2007/08 2008/09
+2007/08 2008/09 2009/10

-Unfounded or Unsolved Occurrence/s Resulting in No Action 18 30
+Unfounded or Unsolved Occurrence/s Resulting in No Action 18 30 13

-Referrals to other Enforcement Agencies 11 11
+Referrals to other Enforcement Agencies 11 11 2

-Referral - Charge 2 0
+Referral - Charge 2 0 1

-Remedial Work Required 1 9
+Remedial Work Required 1 9 9

-Administrative Actions 10 43
+Administrative Actions 10 43 77

-Administrative Penalties 2 1
+Administrative Penalties 2 1 1

-Official Warnings Issued 18 22
+Official Warnings Issued 18 22 21

-Prosecution / Tickets Issued 9 26
+Prosecution / Tickets Issued 9 26 30

-Compliance Orders Issued 7 20
+Compliance Orders Issued 7 20 18

-Charges Pending 0 3
+Charges Pending 0 3 0

-Total 78 165
+Total 78 165 172